isomerpages/nlb-reference/_science-tech-sciences/COVID 19 Resilience and Restrictions.md

 Rozdilsky, J. L. (2021, December 23).
 To get through the COVID-19 pandemic, we need to learn how to live in an ongoing disaster.
 The Conversation.
 Retrieved December 27, 2021, from [https://theconversation.com/to-get-through-the-covid-19-pandemic-we-need-to-learn-how-to-live-in-an-ongoing-disaster-174189
 ](https://theconversation.com/to-get-through-the-covid-19-pandemic-we-need-to-learn-how-to-live-in-an-ongoing-disaster-174189)

+**Vaccine mandates**

+Several countries have introduced vaccine mandates, which are “a way to compel people to get vaccinations.”
+This could mean that a person must be vaccinated or be excluded from certain activities and locations like food and beverage establishments or workplaces.
+Vaccine mandates in relation to childhood vaccinations have been around for a long time.
+Vaccine mandates aim to increase vaccination rates by incentivising people to get vaccinated.
+Vaccine mandates also raise ethical questions.
+Some people consider them an infringement of individual liberty.
+Vaccine mandates might exacerbate inequity for the most vulnerable or marginalised.

+Hodgkin, R. (2021, December 23).
+Vaccine mandates.
+The Institute for Government.
+Retrieved December 27, 2021, from https://www.instituteforgovernment.org.uk/explainers/vaccine-mandates